MorganGellert/distributed_MIS/index.rst

   <button onclick="reset_luby()"> Reset Graph </button>
   </embed>

-The number associated with each node is simply a random value between 0 and 1.
-Nodes that will be added to the Maximal Independent Set is marked red.
-Elements that are definitely not in the MIS are marked black.

 The Algorithm
 +++++++++++++

 Luby's Algorithm presents a :math:`O(log(|V|))` algorithm from computing a Maximal Independent Set.
 While it is true that each node finishes with high probability in :math:`O(log \Delta)` where :math:`\Delta` is its degree, it has been notoriously difficult to improve the global time complexity.

 The algorithm is incredibly simple: in each round each node is marked with a number between 0 and 1.
 Local minima are added to the Maximal Independent Set and their neighbors are removed from the graph.
-[Luby]_
+[Lub85]_

 Time Complexity